Probate in Maryland

 During the probate process, your Personal Representative must file a list of your assets and debts with the Register of Wills in the county where your estate is to be administered.
 Once filed, the list of assets and debts is a public record which means that anyone could search for your records and uncover information about your debts and assets, and who inherited your life savings.
 This not only makes your personal information public knowledge, but it also could put your heirs at risk if a scammer or thief learns their identity.

 Any financial power of attorney you signed during your life will expire upon your death.
-Because the power of attorney is no longer after you pass away there will be a delay in the ability for your family to regain access to your assets until your estate is opened during the probate process.
+Because the power of attorney is no longer in effect after you pass away, there will be a delay in the ability for your family to regain access to your assets until your estate is opened during the probate process.
 There could be a significant delay between the time of your death and the time the Personal Representative of your estate is appointed.
 In addition, the probate process could tie up the assets in your estate until such time that all of your creditors have the opportunity to make a claim against your estate.

 Let Us Help Your Family Avoid the Maryland Probate Process